 What Else Can You Do To Keep Your Baby Safe?

-When babies put everything in their mouth, it’s just them being babies.
-However, they also run the risk of getting sick from invisible germs lurking in everyday objects.
+When babies put everything in their mouths, they’re just babies.
+However, they also risk getting sick from invisible germs lurking in everyday objects.
 So what can we do about it?
 Keep their hands clean and germ-free with an alcohol-free hand sanitiser and regularly disinfect their play area with a baby-safe disinfectant.

 One such product is Mama’s Choice Baby Moisturizing Hand Gel, an alcohol-free hand sanitizer safe for children and babies.
-As such, there’s no need to worry about irritating or drying out your baby’s skin because it’s 100% alcohol-free.
+There’s no need to worry about irritating or drying out your baby’s skin because it’s 100% alcohol-free.

 Instead, it uses Benzalkonium Chloride to kill viruses and bacteria effectively.
-This baby-safe hand sanitizer is also infused with Aloe Vera and Centella Asiatica, both of which help keep your baby’s soft and moisturized.
-With no artificial fragrance, it uses Lemon Oil as a natural, refreshing fragrance.
+This baby-safe hand sanitizer is also infused with Aloe Vera and Centella Asiatica, which help keep your baby’s skin soft and moisturized.
+It uses Lemon Oil as a natural, refreshing fragrance.

 Just keep these tips (and Mama’s Choice Baby Moisturizing Hand Gel!) in mind, Mama, and remember that they will grow out of it one day.
-Soon enough, all your worries will be a bygone memory.
-But for now, watch them like a hawk, teach them good hand hygiene, and ensure your home is as safe as it can be.
+Soon enough, all your worries will be an ancient memory.
+But for now, watch them like a hawk, teach them good hand hygiene, and ensure your home is as safe as possible.

 Hanna of Mama's Choice